Introduction to CSS

 Demos First!

 Start by seeing what you can do with CSS.
 This collection of 20 examples is pretty good.
-You should try out each of them before moving on.
+Try out a few before moving on.

 There are quite a few out there.
 HTML Dog has three good tutorials—one for beginners, one that is intermediate, and one that is advanced.
 You should do all three.
-They don’t cover all of CSS by any means, but they will get you started.
+They don’t cover all of CSS by any means (surprisingly, they completely ignore Flex and Grid layouts!), but they will get you started.

 CLASSWORK